pIlIp-d/PDF-Compressor/documentation/documentation.md

 ## Processing (Backend)

 The taskScheduler class checks for changes in the tasks db and if changes are detected,
-it starts processing (i.e Compressing) by using the data/parameters given in the tasks.tasks db table.
+it starts processing (e.g. Compressing) by using the data/parameters given in the `tasks.tasks` db table.

 ## New Tasks